jonathanpberger/dark-design/deck.md

 # the app

 --

-- cops create a lineup
+- Cops create a lineup

 --

-- witnesses pick the suspect out of the lineup
+- Witnesses pick the suspect out of the lineup

+--

+- Court sees witness ID firsthand

 ???